 Nursing Home Negligence Cases

-Your loved one’s safety and wellbeing is the responsibility of the nursing home staff.
-In cases involving nursing home abuse and negligence, we will work diligently to demonstrate that the defendant or defendants were grossly negligent, willfully abusive, or failed to uphold an accepted standard of care.
+Your loved ones safety is the responsibility of the nursing home staff.
+In cases involving nursing home abuse and negligence, we will work diligently to demonstrate that the defendant or defendants were negligent, willfully abusive, or failed to uphold an accepted standard of care.
 Our team of attorneys has extensive experience handling nursing home abuse cases, and can leverage their expertise to your advantage.

 Common Types of Nursing Home Abuse

 If someone you love suffered physical or emotional abuse at the hands of a nursing home employee or fellow nursing home resident, then we can help you file a nursing home negligence claim against the appropriate parties.
 Nursing home abuse cases often involve: